inventables/x-carve-instructions/750mm/step8/index.md

 </div>
 </div>

-<p>Lastly, attach the green terminal blocks to the corresponding PCB ports on the back panel.
-The screws on the terminal blocks will face upward, and you should feel the blocks click into place. </p>
 </div>
 <div class="step-card">
 <h2>
 <strong>Wire X-Controller</strong></h2>

-<p>Wire the cables into the green terminal block plugs and plug them into the corresponding spots on the X-Controller.
-Make sure the colors on the wires match the colors in the diagrams</p>
+<p>Wire the cables into the green terminal block plugs by inserting the exposed metal ends of each wire and tightening the screws until the wire is held firmly in place.
+Plug the block plugs into the corresponding spots on the X-Controller.
+The screws on the terminal blocks will face upward, and you should feel the blocks click into place.
+Make sure the colors on the wires match the colors in the diagrams.</p>

 <img src="x-controllerWiringDiagramFIXED.jpg">